This tutorial shows you three different ways to copy and paste text on Mac using a keyboard shortcut, your mouse or trackpad, and from the menu bar.

 - To cut text, select it and use Command + X.

 - To paste the text you copied or cut, place your cursor where you want the text and use Command + V.

-The shortcuts are similar on Windows using C, X, and V, but you hold the Ctrl key instead of Command.
-So, this one you can probably get used to quickly.
+The shortcuts are similar on Windows using C, X, and V. But you hold the Ctrl key on Windows, while on Mac, it’s the Command key.
+So, this you can probably get used to quickly.

 Maybe you’re more of a right-click type of user.
 You can copy and paste with the context menu that displays when you right-click, just like on Windows.
-But different on Mac, you can also use Control and click to perform right-click actions.
+But different on Mac, you can also use Control-click to perform right-click actions.

 While some third-party applications may work differently, most use the Edit option from the menu bar for the copy, cut, and paste actions.
 And with some apps on your Mac, like Notes and Pages, you can also use a Paste and Match Style option.

 For a simple copy and paste, select the text and click Edit > Copy (or Cut) from the menu bar.
 Move your cursor where you want that text, and click Edit > Paste from the menu bar.